sazid62/Video-Tracker-Team/README.md

 # 🎥 Video Analytics

-> Advanced video player analytics with features like heatmaps, seek control, resume capabilities, and full VidStack integration.

----

 ## 🧩 Overview

 **Video Analytics** is a feature-rich React-based video component powered by **VidStack** that enables developers to deeply track and analyze user behavior during video playback.

-This project is ideal for platforms that need insights into how users interact with videos—such as e-learning, OTT, or media-heavy applications.

----

 ## 🚀 Features